dominikberse/rpi-read-only/README.md

 sudo ./rpi-read-only.sh
 ```

+Wait for script to finish and reboot.
+The Raspberry Pi should start in `ro` (read-only) mode.
+Use `ro` or `rw` to switch between read-only and read-write.

 ## Fine tuning
 The problem here is that many applications running on the Raspberry Pi require read-write filesystem access.
 So whenever you install new applications or services, it might be neccessary to move their temporary files (usually log files) and folders to `/tmp`.
 This can usually be done easily be creating an appropriate hard link.